-II.
-Satisfactory Academic Progress.
-This chart is for HEOP students first receiving aid in 2007-08 and thereafter and for students who received aid in 2007-08 through and including 2009-10:
+b.
+The Satisfactory Academic Progress chart below is for HEOP students first receiving aid in 2007-08 and thereafter and for students who received aid in 2007-08 through and including 2009-10:

-Before being certified for this payment A student must have accrued at least this many credits With at least this grade point average
+Before being certified for this payment HEOP student must have accrued at least this many credits With at least this grade point average

 First 0 0.000

 Second 3 1.100

 Third 9 1.200

 Fourth 21 1.300

 Fifth 33 2.000

 Sixth 45 2.000

 Seventh 60 2.000

 Eighth 75 2.000

 Ninth 90 2.000

 Tenth 105 2.000

-New York State Higher Education Services Corporation (NYHESC)
+New York State Higher Education Services Corporation (HESC)

-NYHESC administers programs of assistance for children of deceased or disabled veterans, and of deceased corrections officers and fire fighters.
+HESC in NY administers programs of assistance for children of deceased or disabled veterans, and of deceased corrections officers and fire fighters.
 Direct grants are available to Vietnam-era veterans.
 New York State also provides grants and scholarships to students who concentrate in specific fields of study, including education, nursing, physical therapy and occupational therapy.
-Information may be obtained on the HESC website at www.hesc.ny.gov
+Additional information may be obtained on the HESC website at www.hesc.ny.gov